Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 > 2. Download [Sample Python Notebook](https://github.com/Azure/Project-Carnegie-Private-Preview/blob/main/Sample%20Code%20for%20Text%20and%20Image%20API%20with%20Multi-severity.ipynb).
 Note: this needs github sign in to access.
 Please also note that you need to use "download ZIP" option from GitHub doc repo instead of "save as" or you will get load error from Jupyter.
 >
 > 3. Run the notebook.

-1. Paste your subscription key into the **Ocp-Apim-Subscription-Key** box.

-2. Change the body of the request to whatever string of text you'd like to analyze.

 ```json
 {